AIfriendly/Eleven-labs-video-generator/docs/prd.md

 - FR35: The system can integrate with Eleven Labs API for TTS and image generation
 - FR36: The system can integrate with Google Gemini API for script generation
+- FR36.1: The system can integrate with multiple Gemini text generation models
 - FR37: The system can provide real-time API usage monitoring during processing
+- FR37.1: The system can provide model-specific usage metrics for Google Gemini API
 - FR38: Users can view live consumption data during video generation
 - FR39: Users can see API quota information during processing
 - FR40: The system can track API costs during video generation